 Eating Light Tip #25: Make Low Fat Desserts

 25 of 25All photos

 Does that mint-fudge brownie recipe call for a can of evaporated milk?
 Pick up the fat-free kind to shave off 180 calories and 24 grams of fat.
 "You can't even tell the difference in baked goods," says Robin Miller, author of Robin Rescues Dinner.
-See more tricks to slash up to 500 calories without even noticing.
+Find out more about how to cut calories to lose weight safely.